 One evening this past January, we went to bed not knowing we would wake up to what would lead us to later “accidentally” discover that our Margarita has Lymphoma.

-In the middle of the night, on January 7, 2019, Margarita jumped-up out of a sound sleep and hopped off our bed.
+In the middle of the night, on January 7th, Margarita jumped-up out of a sound sleep and hopped off our bed.
 She went to the bedroom door and proceeded to urinate on the floor.
 This was not like her at all.
 We questioned ourselves – “Did we forget to let her out before bed?”
 We took her out into the yard, and watched her urinate several times… “Must be a urinary tract infection!” we said.
+We also observed that she seemed a bit out of sorts, and just stared off in to the empty yard.
 The next morning though, she seemed fine, and was not urinating more than normal, so we did not think a call to our veterinarian was necessary.
 The next night, we were woken up once again by the sound of Rita frantically jumping up and running for the bedroom door.
 This time, she defecated on the floor!
 We didn’t know WHAT to think at this point.
 You may be reading this thinking – “What’s the big deal?” – dogs have accidents, end of story.
 NOT this dog, and NOT in the middle of the night.
 Rita lives for her beauty rest.
 Rita does not EVER get up in the middle of the night, other than to switch sleeping positions.
 By the end of the night on Tuesday, January 8 and into the morning on Wednesday, January 9, Margarita again began to urinate very frequently – much like the symptoms of a urinary infection.
 She also seemed lethargic, and less interested in food (DEFINITELY not like Rita at all).
 Wednesday morning we called our veterinarian, Dr. Campbell, and made an appointment for that night.

 I drove Margarita to the vet on Wednesday evening expecting for a quick appointment with Dr. Campbell telling me that Rita had a urinary tract infection.
-A urinalysis was conducted at the visit – and Rita did, in fact, have blood in her urine.
-However, when I began describing other some of the other unusual-for Margarita-behaviors, Dr. Campbell asked if I would be OK with her doing a quick ultrasound on Rita.
+A urinalysis was conducted at the visit – and Rita did, in fact, have blood in her urine, and was given Cephalexin.
+Margarita’s gums were also very pale and tacky, and her temperature was low.
+Margarita was screened for tick-borne diseases, and this was negative.
+When I began describing other some of the other unusual-for Margarita-behaviors, Dr. Campbell asked if I would be OK with her doing a quick ultrasound on Rita.

 During this time, I had elected to put Margarita on “temporary retirement” from visiting my school as the District Therapy Dog.
 I had not given any of the details to the students, but I did tell them she was not feeling well.
 One of my very thoughtful students brought in a gift for her.
 Inside the bag was a bone and sweet get-well note.